survivejs/site/pages/blog/42-relax-interview.md

 Thanks a lot for the interview Bruno!
 It is definitely an exciting time to be a web developer.
 Projects like Relax are a good example of that.

-If you want to take a better look at Relax, check out the [GitHub repository](https://github.com/relax/relax) and the [online demo](http://demo.getrelax.io/admin) (demo/demo).
+If you want to take a better look at Relax, check out the [GitHub repository](https://github.com/relax/relax).
 There is also [Slack](http://slack-relax.herokuapp.com/) if you want to chat about the topic with the authors.